 Historic buildings, like all existing buildings, have considerable embodied energy: the energy used in collection and preparation of materials and in construction.
 From the climate change perspective, it makes sense to prolong the life of such structures, which brings continuing returns from the energy originally invested, and which reduces the need to build anew.

 However, historic buildings differ from modern buildings in various ways and, along with continued and evolving use, there can be pressure to make changes to address perceived deficiencies.
-Such changes can have profound implications for historic fabric.
-This leaflet seeks to help to resolve the tension between preservation and adaptation, giving guidance on practical matters, and on the statutory consents that may be required.
+Such changes can have profound implications for historic fabric: this advice seeks to help to resolve the tension between preservation and adaptation, giving guidance on practical matters, and on the statutory consents that may be required.
 Key to the planning of such change is to understand the nature of what is to be changed.

-I.I Walls:
+16.2 WALLS

-- 1.1.1 Traditional walls are usually of thick, solid construction; of local limestone (Fig. 1), or, from the 18th century onwards, clay brickwork (Fig. 2).
-Traditional walls have no cavity between the inner and outer faces, unlike most walls built since the early part of the 20th century.
+Traditional walls are usually of thick, solid construction; of local limestone, or, from the C18 onwards, clay brickwork.
+Traditional walls have no cavity between the inner and outer faces, unlike most walls built since the early part of the C20.
 With a cavity wall, the outer face of the wall is separated from the inner face, and moisture soaking into the outer face is thus prevented from passing to the inner face.

-Traditional walls, however, control moisture in other ways: they are usually much thicker than modern walls, and they are built with soft, porous lime mortar between the stones or bricks, which allows moisture passing into the wall to evaporate out again, when weather conditions change. - 1.1.2 From the 19th century to the present day, walls have usually been built with a damp proof course a continuous layer of some impervious material, such as lead, slate or bitumen, set just above external ground level.
+Traditional walls, however, control moisture in other ways: they are usually much thicker than modern walls; and they are built with soft, porous lime mortar between the stones or bricks, which allows moisture passing into the wall to evaporate out again, when weather conditions change.
+From the C19 onwards, walls have usually been built with a damp proof course - a continuous layer of some impervious material, such as lead, slate or bitumen, set just above external ground level.
 This separates the lowest part of the wall from the upper part, and prevents moisture from the ground passing up into the parts of the wall that are within the internal rooms.
-Earlier traditional walls do not usually have damp proof courses of any kind again, they rely on the breathable nature of the wall, which allows moisture to evaporate away.
-It is also notable that traditional walls are usually finished internally with porous lime plaster, which aids this process and which is able to withstand moisture in the wall. - 1.1.3 Since the latter part of the 20th century, walls have tended to incorporate some form of insulation, usually of mineral wool or plastic foam, and usually set within the cavity (although occasionally fixed to the inner or outer face of the wall).
-Traditional walls have no such provision they rely on the much greater mass of the wall acting as a heat store, tending to maintain a fairly steady temperature, and tending to feel warm in winter and cool in summer.

-Fig. I Local limestone walling
+Fig. I Local limestone and clay brick walling